kdrag0n/touchpaint-android/README.md

 # Touchpaint for Android

-This is a simple Android app for latency testing and comparison to the [Touchpaint Linux kernel module](https://github.com/kdrag0n/touchpaint).
+This is a simple Android app for latency testing and comparison to the [Touchpaint Linux kernel module](https://github.com/kdrag0n/touchpaint) and [Flutter app](https://github.com/kdrag0n/touchpaint-flutter).
 Available modes include:

 - Paint with finger (for testing drag latency)
 - Fill screen on touch (for testing tap latency)